paktek123/raiser_rpg_framework/readme.md

 ## Prerequisites

-It is reccomended to go through the Ren'py quick start: http://www.renpy.org/doc/html/quickstart.html
+It is recomended to go through the Ren'py quick start: http://www.renpy.org/doc/html/quickstart.html

 ## Installation